ministryofjustice/manage-recalls-e2e-tests/README.md

 brew install chromedriver
 ```

-The verify that it's on your path with `which chromedriver`.
+Then verify that it's on your path with `which chromedriver`.

-or, download [chromedriver](https://chromedriver.chromium.org/downloads).
-The `chromedriver` executable needs to be on you PATH (e.g. `export PATH=~/dev/chromedriver/:$PATH`)
+or, [download chromedriver](https://chromedriver.chromium.org/downloads).
+The `chromedriver` executable needs to be on your PATH (e.g. `export PATH=~/dev/chromedriver/:$PATH`)

-### Login credentials
+### Store login credentials
-Credentials for the tests are loaded from file referenced
+Credentials for the tests are loaded from a file referenced
 as `serenity.credentials` in `serenity.properties`, e.g. under your home directory
 `~/.serenity/credentials.properties`.
 This should take the form: